 What to Do for a Dehydrated Child

 If your baby or child becomes dehydrated (usually because of a fever, vomiting or diarrhea), treatment with an oral rehydration solution is your best bet.
 There are several over-the-counter options (Pedialyte and Hydralyte), which will give your child the right balance of electrolytes and salts.

 Try giving small sips or by the teaspoon to begin with.
-You may even need to use a syringe if he’s having trouble drinking.
+You may even need to use a syringe if they're having trouble drinking.
 For an older child, sports drinks diluted with water are the best treatment.
-Again, start with small sips and give him more as he shows he can tolerate it.
+Again, start with small sips and give them more as they show they can tolerate it.

 Dehydration can be serious in a baby or young child.
 If you notice these signs, see a doctor right away:

 - Less responsive than usual